 Monice also adapted, co-wrote and produced the independent documentary, “Two Classes of 1968.”

-Monice won a Telly Award as the EP-showrunner-writer of the docuseries, “Discovering West Africa: Ghana, Senegal and Cameroon with World Wide Nate,” now streaming on Wondrium.
+And Monice won a Telly Award as the EP-showrunner-writer of the docuseries, “Discovering West Africa: Ghana, Senegal and Cameroon with World Wide Nate,” now streaming on Wondrium.

 Constantly creating, Monice has a slate of original and adapted projects in development.